-For families who have more than one son/daughter enrolled simultaneously at AUD as full-time undergraduates, a tuition remission of 25% is given to each offspring (sibling) after the first.
+For families who have more than one son/daughter enrolled simultaneously at AUD as full-time undergraduates, a tuition remission of 25% is given to each offspring (sibling) after the first in Fall and Spring semesters only.
 Students who qualify for this waiver must, upon registration, complete a form available at the Finance Office.
 Scholarship students are not eligible for a Family Tuition Waiver.